Kremlin Warns France Against 'Political Persecution' Of Telegram Founder

 Date

-Moscow - The Kremlin warned France on Thursday not to turn a criminal case against Telegram founder Pavel Durov into "political persecution”.
+The Kremlin warned France on Thursday not to turn a criminal case against Telegram founder Pavel Durov into "political persecution."

-Russia, which has led an unprecedented crackdown on Political opponents during its Ukraine offensive, has painted Durov's surprise arrest in Paris earlier this week as Politically motivated.

-France has charged Russian-born Durov - who also has French citizenship - on several counts of failing to curb extremist and illegal content on the popular social media platform.

-"The main thing is for what is happening in France not to run into political persecution," Kremlin spokesman Dmitry Peskov said.
+"The main thing is for what is happening in France not to turn into Political persecution," said Kremlin spokesman Dmitry Peskov, referring to the case focused on alleged violations on the social media platform.

-"Of course we consider him a Russian citizen and as much as possible we will be ready to provide assistance," he added.

 Legal Disclaimer: